-With Raiders of the Sun we get producer/director Cirio H. Santiago most environmentally conscious film yet, and by that I mean 90% of the action in this movie is recycled from his previous films Wheels of Fire and Equalizer 2000.
-This is the ultimate in low budget post-apocalyptic film making. as it not only reuses footage but also costumes, plot elements, actors and even characters, with only the names changed to protect the guilty.
+With Raiders of the Sun we get producer/director Cirio H. Santiago’s most environmentally conscious film yet, and by that I mean 90% of the action in this movie is recycled from his previous films Wheels of Fire and Equalizer 2000.
+This is the ultimate in low-budget post-apocalyptic filmmaking. as it not only reuses footage but also costumes, plot elements, actors and even characters, with only the names changed to protect the guilty.

-The title may seem like Santiago is ripping of Raiders of the Lost Ark this time, but that is not the case, this is just another one of Ciro’s many Mad Max rip-offs.
+The title may seem like Santiago is ripping off Raiders of the Lost Ark this time, but that is not the case, this is just another one of Ciro’s many Mad Max rip-offs.
 The film opens with a battle between the Alpha League and an insurrectionist group led by Colonel Clay (William Steis).
-Clay is dressed in the exact outfit that Steis wore in Equalizer 2000, and is still playing the main nemesis to this movies badass hero.
-In that role we have Brodie (Richard Norton), also dressed exactly as his character from Equalizer 2000, and he has been the given the daunting mission of getting more gunpowder for Alpha League.
+Clay is dressed in the exact outfit that Steis wore in Equalizer 2000 and is still playing the main nemesis to this movie’s badass hero.
+In that role we have Brodie (Richard Norton), also dressed exactly like his character from Equalizer 2000, and he has been given the daunting mission of getting more gunpowder for Alpha League.

-Back with Brodie and Sierra we find that Brodie was injured, and has been taken into the mountains where Sierra’s people live.
-Sierra nurses Brodie back to health, but Brodie is a bit miffed to find out that Aguilla Point is where Sierra is from, and that he’s been traveling with a person who knew all along where the location of the lost gunpowder mine was.
+Back with Brodie and Sierra, we find that Brodie was injured, and has been taken into the mountains where Sierra’s people live.
+Sierra nurses Brodie back to health, but Brodie is a bit miffed to find out that Aguilla Point is where Sierra is from, and that he’s been travelling with a person who knew all along where the location of the lost gunpowder mine was.

 He tries to appeal to her father, telling him that the Alpha League desperately needs the gunpowder if they are ever going to defeat Colonel Clay and his evil insurrectionist, but this is a peaceful village, and they only use the gunpowder for ceremonial purposes.